List of endemic and threatened plants of India

-This is a list of plants from India that have been considered rare, threatened, endangered, or extinct by the IUCN or the Botanical Survey of India.
-Some of the regions mentioned may refer to old and outdated state or regional boundaries and may need to be interpreted with caution.
+This is a list of plants from India that are considered rare, threatened, endangered, or extinct by the IUCN or the Botanical Survey of India.
+Some of the regions mentioned here may refer to old and outdated states or regional boundaries and may need to be interpreted with caution.

 The BSI status symbols used are extinct (Ex), extinct/endangered (Ex/E), endangered (E), vulnerable (V), rare (R) and indeterminate (I).
 Two letter state identification codes are used (see ISO 3166-2:IN) and WG stands for Western Ghats.
 The IUCN status is indicated where available.